You are listening to the Sean Hannity Radio Show Podcast.

 All right, Hannity, tonight, 10 Eastern.

-Well, nine Eastern starting Monday.
+Well, 9 Eastern starting Monday.

-10 Eastern tonight, Fox News Channel.
+10 Eastern tonight, Fox News channel.

-All right, institutions failing the American people, the media, politicians, and what we need to do to get our government back in place and get equal justice under the law and get some good information— And the battle over the Graham Cassidy bill.
+All right, institutions failing the American people, the media, politicians, and what we need to do to get our government back in place and get equal justice under the law and get some good information and the battle over the Graham Cassidy bill.

 New Gingrich weighs in on all of that.